unmarked

 What if we force $f_{12} = 0$?

-$$ \begin{align} \psi_{11} & \propto exp(f_{1} + f_{2}) \\ \psi_{10} & \propto exp(f_{1}) \\ \psi_{01} & \propto exp(f_{2}) \\ \psi_{00} & \propto 1 \end{align} $$
+$$ \begin{align} \psi_{11} & \propto exp(f_{1} + f_{2}) \\ \psi_{10} & \propto exp(f_{1}) \\ \psi_{01} & \propto exp(f_{2}) \\ \psi_{00} & \propto 1 \end{align} $$This is equivalent to fitting two separate occupancy models.
+I'll show this later.

-• unmarked makes things easier to scale
+unmarked makes things easier to scalelibrary(unmarked)

 data(MesoCarnivores)